magicalbunny31/discord-bun-bot-public/bun/privacy-policy.md

 discord's website 🐾") bot **`bun 🐰🐾`**, made by [magicalbunny31](https://magicalbunny31.github.io "https://magicalbunny31.github.io 🔗
 magicalbunny31's website 🐾").
 <br>
-With each interaction you make with the bot, you are agreeing to the data being collected and used to provide you wil full functionality with `bun 🐰🐾`.
+With each interaction you make with the bot, you are accepting all the conditions here.
 <br>
 These notices apply regardless if you have read them or not.